 Small decals are attached, and a propeller looks realistic.

-It carries 2 x 7.62mm M2 machine gun in the one side.
+It carries a 2 x 7.62mm M2 machine gun on one side.
 It is the strong arm of 4 machine guns in total.
 Tomahawk equipped with a bulletproof fuel tank.

 I used the antenna line extra-fine metal wire.